 The methods for estimating fair value are outlined in the relevant notes to the financial statements.
-The carrying amounts of financial assets and liabilities of the Group approximate their fair values.
+The carrying amounts of financial assets and liabilities of the Group approximate their fair values, except for the convertible note liabilities (refer to note 20).